For this post, we partnered with fellow blogger Marika Devan of the blog “clumsy girl travels” to show us the best things to do in Prague in Winter.

 #6 Go ice skating

 Ice skating should be on everyone’s winter bucket list wherever you are in the world, and Prague is no different.
 Scattered around the city are several outdoor ice skating rinks that the tourists and locals flock to.
-If you are interested in getting your skate on, here are a couple of the best ice skating rinks in Prague.
+If you are interested in getting your skate on, here are some of Prague’s best ice skating rinks.

 - Ovocny Trh is a huge rink right in front of the city hall.
 It’s free to skate if you have your own skates, but they have rentals available if not.
 They also host many fun events during the weekends.
 If you end up going to one rink, I recommend this one.